Your return to work: how to make it go smoothly

 This will really reduce pressure and worry for you.
 Somebody who can help out at short notice and who you trust is the key.
 Some options are friends, parents from playgroup, grandparents, other relatives and partners.

-Decide in advance how you can tackle or share this responsibility.
-For example, if you have a partner, can one of you change your hours or work from home for a day or so to mind your child?
+It’s pretty common for children to get sick in their early years at child care, so it’s a good idea to decide what you’ll do when this happens.
+For example, if you have a partner, can one of you change your hours or work from home for a day or so to care for your child?
 Or you might need to find somebody else who can help out with emergencies.

 This can be a real help if you find your work responsibilities are making it harder for your family to spend time together.
 For example, you could plan to go for a walk with your partner and child a couple of evenings each week.

-15. Grab chances to relax and unwind when you can.
+15. Take time to relax and unwind when you can

-This will help your stress levels and overall happiness.
-If you can, taking public transport to work can be a great way to have some time to read or listen to music without anyone bothering you.
+This will help your stress levels and overall wellbeing.
+If you can, taking public transport to work can be a great way to have some time to yourself to read or listen to music.
 During your lunch break, take a walk around the park, do some window shopping, go to the gym, have coffee with a friend or read a book – whatever it takes to have some ‘me time’.